Jaykef/Awesome-BAAI/README.md

 # Awesome-BAAI
-All things awesome about Beijing Academy of Artificial Intelligence - a non-profit AI research company in Beijing that builds, train and open source AI models and applications.
+All things awesome about Beijing Academy of Artificial Intelligence - a non-profit AI research company in Beijing that builds, trains and open source AI models and applications.

 <img src="./images/banner.png" />